What we do

 Thanks to our practical entrepreneurship education approach, our programmes:

-Support the development of key life skills in young people, such as communication, problem-solving, leadership and teamwork.
+Support young people to develop key life skills, such as communication, problem-solving, leadership and teamwork.

 Our secondary level participants in Honduras, Nicaragua, Rwanda, South Africa and Uganda improve 45% more than their non-participating peers in the acquisition of life skills.

-Help improve academic performance of students in school, with practical experience complementing academic learning.
+Help students improve their academic performance, with practical experience complementing academic learning.

 99% of teachers worldwide saw an improvement in participants' academic performance.